The Short Version

 3. Create a dedicated wallet for Polymarket (don't reuse your main DeFi wallet)

-5. Complete KYC when prompted — trying to dodge it causes more problems than it saves
+5. Complete KYC when prompted - dodging it causes more problems than it solves

 6. Save every transaction hash; your on-chain history is your permanent audit trail